 - Promotes justice reform through diversion and innovation, including allocations for supportive housing and intensive case management services and other programs to reduce recidivism.

 The proposed budget also continues to support the County’s work on behalf of immigrants and its commitment to environmental justice.
 In addition to these high-priority policy areas, the plan invests in new facilities, infrastructure repair and improvements in monitoring and remediating storm water pollution, including in the Santa Monica Bay.

-The recommended budget is just the first step in a process that will stretch across the next several months and will include public hearings and budget deliberations by the Board of Supervisors.
+The recommended budget is the first step in a process that will stretch across the next several months and will include public hearings and budget deliberations.
 Adoption of the budget is expected in late June.
 For additional details, please visit lacounty.gov.